 How Inflation is Affecting Americans’ Vacation Plans

-The first thing you need to do is a monthly budget check-up.
-If you’re not someone who is keeping close tabs on their budget each month, it’s time to go through your spending from the past couple of months.
+Let’s start with a monthly budget check-up.
+If you don’t keep close tabs on your budget, it’s time to go through your spending from the past couple of months.
 With rising costs, the amount you’re spending each month on groceries, gas and household items may have gone up since the last time you looked.
 You’ll get a clear picture of how inflation has been impacting your bottom line.

 Now that you’re up to date on your monthly spending, you can start planning how much you can afford for your vacation.
 Remember, with inflation at historic highs, your dollars may not go as far as they did in years past.

-According to the Travel Price Index, transportation costs like airfare and fuel went up by 43% from May 2021 to May 2022.
-During that same period, lodging prices soared 22%, while food and beverage costs went up 7%.
+According to the Travel Price Index, transportation costs like airfare and fuel went up by 26.5% from February 2022 to February 2023.
+During that same period, lodging prices increased by 7%, while food and beverage costs went up 8%.

 As your vacation time approaches, build a vacation budget.
 Do your research to find out how much you can expect to spend on airfare or gas, lodging, food, activities and purchases like souvenirs or other keepsakes.
 Be realistic about what you’ll spend and add in a buffer to reduce any potential financial stress.